phoenixframework/phoenix_live_view/guides/server/error-handling.md

 leave it, it may be better to not even show the "Leave" button in the UI when the organization has only one member.

-Given the button does not appear in the UI, triggering the "leave" when the organization has now only one member is an unexpected scenario.
-This means we can probably rewrite the code above to:
+Given the button does not appear in the UI, triggering the "leave" action when the organization has only one member is an unexpected scenario.
+This means we can rewrite the code above to:

     true = MyApp.Org.leave(socket.assigns.current_org, member)
     {:noreply, socket}

-If `leave` returns false by any chance, it will just raise.
-Or you can even provide a `leave!` function that raises a specific exception:
+If `leave` does not return `true`, Elixir will raise a `MatchError` exception.
+Or you could provide a `leave!` function that raises a specific
+exception:

     MyApp.Org.leave!(socket.assigns.current_org, member)
     {:noreply, socket}